Constitution of Bhutan: Public offices and related matters

 The Constitution defines the role of the Attorney General.
 He is appointed by the King on the advice of the Prime Minister.
 The Attorney General functions as the legal aid and representative of the government and has the right to appear before any court.
 The Attorney General has the authority to appear before Parliament to express legal opinions and to institute, initiate, or withdraw any case.
 The Attorney General functions in accordance with the Attorney General Act.

 The Constitution provides for a Pay Commission.
 The Pay Commission operates independently, but its actions must be approved by the Lhengye Zhungtshog.
 Its Chairperson is appointed by the King on the advice of the Prime Minister.

 The Constitution places requirements on holders of Constitutional Offices.
-Judicial appointees, the Auditor General, and the Chairs of Anti-Corruption, Civil Service, and Election Commissions are holders of Constitutional Office.
+Judicial appointees, and the Chairs of Anti-Corruption, Civil Service, and Election Commissions are holders of Constitutional Office.
 Holders of these offices must be natural-born citizens of Bhutan and must not be married to non-citizens.
 After five-year terms, they are ineligible for re-appointment.

 Article 32 sets forth the law regarding impeachment of Government Officers.